Utilities and consumer protection agency join forces to shut down scammers and protect customers

 • We encourage customers who suspect a scam to hang up and call their utility company immediately at the phone number listed on their bill or website, followed by a call to the police and report the incident to BBB Scam Tracker at bbb.org/scamtracker to help warn others.
 Never dial the phone number the scammers provide.

 • Do not pay over the phone if immediate payment is demanded to avoid disconnection.
 Customers with delinquent accounts receive an advance disconnection notification from utilities – never a single notification an hour before disconnection.

 • Utilities never ask or require a customer with a delinquent account to purchase a prepaid debit card to avoid disconnection.
-Customers can make payments online, by phone, automatic bank draft, mail or in person.
+Customers can make payments online, by phone, automatic bank draft or by mail.

 How to identify utility workers conducting work on or near your property

 • If customers question whether the person is a legitimate utility representative, contact the utility to verify their identity and reason for the visit.

 • Always ask for identification.
 Employees of Duke Energy, Tampa Electric and Peoples Gas carry company-issued identification.